Early Childhood Voices Conference 2022 welcome message by Dr Shukla Sikder and Prof Sharynne McLeod

 Presentations are to be pre-recorded (e.g., voice-over Powerpoint slideshow).

-Presentations are due by 30th October and will be made available on the conference website from 16th November 2020.
+Presentations are due by 7th November 2022 and will be made available on the conference website (via YouTube) from 5th December 2022.

-Presentations will remain online (unless presenters request otherwise).
+Presentations will remain online.
 The presentations will be licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License to indicate that adaptations or commercial use of the presentations are not allowed.

 Faculty of Arts and Education: